-No matter how great you are in your job, it’s important for your self-confidence to prepare for the interview.
+No matter how great you are in your job, it’s necessary to prepare for the interview.
 In particular, you have to do a bit of research about the company.
-Take a look at their website and learn more about the company culture, their projects, the technologies they use, etc. Also, you can check glassdoor and see what are commonly asked questions in the specific company or practice with mock interviews on gainlo.
-See if you can fit into the profile they’re looking for, but also think about your expectations of the company.
+Please take a look at their website and learn more about the company culture, their projects, the technologies they use.
+You can also check glassdoor and see what commonly asked questions in the specific company are.
+Make sure what company offers matches your expectations as much as your skillset matches theirs.

 We wish you luck on the Java interview!